insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

 - enables the integration of results of previous runs for routine genomic surveillance, i.e., **cumulative analysis** of growing datasets.

-This implementation can be useful for laboratories that want to: i) implement the EFSA pipeline in their routine activities; ii) perform sample submission by programmatic access to the EFSA One Health WGS System; and/or, iii) compare the results of the EFSA pipeline with their own routine surveillance pipelines.
+This implementation can be useful for laboratories that want to: i) implement the EFSA pipeline in their routine activities; ii) perform sample submission by programmatic access to the EFSA One Health WGS System; iii) perform pre-submission quality control to avoid uploading bad quality data to the EFSA portal; and iv) compare the results of the EFSA pipeline with their own routine surveillance pipelines.
 The tools available in the repository ["WGS_cluster_congruence"](https://github.com/insapathogenomics/WGS_cluster_congruence) can facilitate the later.

 ## Input